cytechmobile/snapurl/README.md

 #### **Creating Short Links**

-Short URLs for this service are managed using the racket-url-manager Terminal User Interface (TUI) application or directly via the wrangler Command Line Interface (CLI).
+Short URLs for this service are managed using the short-url-manager Terminal User Interface (TUI) application or directly via the wrangler Command Line Interface (CLI).

 ***Using wrangler CLI (Manual Key-Value Pair Creation):***
 You can manually add short URL mappings directly to your Cloudflare KV namespace using wrangler.